 After experiencing 17 years of anguish in an abusive relationship, mother-of-four finally finds safety at a Yorkshire-based Refuge run by domestic abuse charity

-- Shockingly, one in every three women will face domestic abuse or sexual violence in their lifetime
+- Every third woman will face domestic abuse or sexual violence in their lifetime

-- Their abusive relationship lasted an anguishing 17 years from start to finish
+- Carol first met her husband aged 14, and their abusive relationship lasted an anguishing 17 years

 How It All Began